brohitbrose/linkedin-games/README.md

 ### Firefox

-Visit `about:debugging#/runtime/this-firefox` in your Firefox URL bar, then load a temporary extension via `manifest.json`.
+Visit `about:debugging#/runtime/this-firefox` in your Firefox URL bar, then load a temporary extension via `firefox-dist/manifest.json`.

 To ensure that source changes take place, make sure to run `node build.js`, then "Reload" the extension in the aforementioned link.

 ### Chrome

 Visit `chrome://extensions/` in your Chrome URL bar.
-With `Developer mode` enabled, load an unpacked extension via the source code's top-level folder.
+With `Developer mode` enabled, load an unpacked extension via `chrome-dist/`.

 To ensure that source changes take place, make sure to run `node build.js`, then "Refresh" the extension in the aforementioned link.